Suraj151/pdi-framework/README.md

 * **Route Handler :**
 This handles routing operations of the server.
 It registers a specific controllers method to URL with facility of authentication through middlware.

-* **EEPROM Database :**
+* **Database :**
-Esp8266 has software eeprom library that actually uses space in flash memory to store Ewings framework related config data.
-Server uses this database to fetch and view settings and control panel of device.
+Devices can have non volatile memories where DB can store its data.
+Database service is used to store PDI framework related config data.
+Web Server uses this database service to fetch and view settings and control panel of device.
+For example Esp8266 has software eeprom library that actually uses space in flash memory

 * **View Helpers :**
 These helpers help to dynamically creates html elements.